riebeekn/experiments-in-meteor-blog/_posts/2015-08-06-paging-and-sorting-part-2.md

 {% endhighlight %}

 ###Start up the app
-OK, let’s see where we’re starting from.
+OK, you've either gotten the code from GitHub or are using the existing code you created in Part 1 and 1a, let's see where we're starting from.

 #####Terminal
 {% highlight Bash %}